 You might think that attending formal lectures or webinars is a crucial step on the pathway to knowledge (even if they totally stink!).
 Further, you have probably spent tons of time slogging through painful articles or textbook chapters.
 You might even have developed your own customized highlighting system that leaves things you have read looking multicolored and snazzy!
 After you do any these things, you might think, “I have REALLY accomplished something today!”

 The Bad News

 Sadly, as Dr. Kreuter outlines for us in this timely and fast-paced interview, approaches like that do not work very well!
-The research is clear: The “old” ways are simply not effective in leading to long-term retention, and more importantly, to mastery of the material so you can actually use it in real life (and isn’t that what learning is all about?).
+The research is clear: The “old” ways are simply not effective in leading to long-term retention.
+More importantly, listening to a lecture is a bad way to “master” the material so you can actually use it in real life (and isn’t that what learning is all about?).

 The Good News

 While learning science is clear on what does not work, it’s also giving us some answers on what DOES work!
 We are starting to better understand what our brains need in order to process and retrieve information in a more clear and effective manner.
 Education of all sorts, including medical education, is changing quickly!
 Justin is passionate about these changes, and he is here to help you and I become better learners!